Snowflake04/Lonewolf/README.md

 <H1 align = center> Lonewolf </H1>

-Lonewolf is a multi purpose open source discord bot.
-The bot is a heavily modified version of the popular [Calypso](https://github.com/sabattle/CalypsoBot) Bot.
+<H3 align = center> Powerfull, multi purpose & open source discord bot. </H3>

+Lonewolf is a heavily modified version of the popular [Calypso](https://github.com/sabattle/CalypsoBot) Bot.
 Many features and improvements has been added to make the bot suitable for your server.

 ## Features <br>